archivesunleashed/archivesunleashed.org/content/cohorts2022-2023/index.md

 * Patrick Chasse, University of Saskatchewan
 * Tim Hutchinson, University of Saskatchewan

-The Saskatchewan COVID Archive project began in April 2020 to ensure the capture and preservation of sites that reflected the conversations around and experiences of the COVID-19 pandemic in Saskatchewan.
-Using this rich dataset, the project will examine how the pandemic response unexpectedly fostered social movements that challenged mainstream ideas about science, public health, and individual responsibility.

-The research team will develop timelines and knowledge trees to give users the chance to see linked materials, and offers an opportunity to learn about the causal relationship between social media and this important shift in public health policy in Saskatchewan.
+Using web archives collected by the University of Saskatchewan, this project seeks to map and connect conversations and experiences of the COVID-19 pandemic with the province of Saskatchewan.
+The research team will develop timelines and knowledge trees to provide an opportunity to learn about the causal relationship between social media and this important shift in public health policy in Saskatchewan.

 ---